jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/useallowanceof.md

   @param _projectId The ID of the project to use the allowance of.
   @param _amount The amount of the allowance to use.
   @param _beneficiary The address to send the funds to.

-  @return The ID of the funding cycle during which the allowance was use.
 */
 function useAllowanceOf(
   uint256 _projectId,